 I could never balance a bike and pedal without my hands on the bike, but I can do this with this bike, no problem!

-RadRover 5 Review: Tubeless tires, too!
+RadRover 5: Tubeless tires, too!

 The RadRover has four-inch wide Kenda Big Block Tires that are tubless.
 I had no idea tubeless tires even existed!
 Normal tires use a separate inner tube.
+This type of tire is more puncture resistant.

 Tubeless tires have continuous ribs molded integrally into the bead of the tire so that they are forced by the pressure of the air inside the tire to seal with the flanges of the metal rim of the wheel.
 But why use tubeless tires?
 Tubeless tires are easier to inflate and don’t require as high pressure, allowing you to run lower tire pressure for a better ride.
 They’re less likely to blow out and have fewer flats overall when compared to standard tubed tires.